drjulija/drjulija.github.io/content/posts/guardrail/index.md

 In both approaches, LLMs are central to determining what qualifies as toxic content.
 However, this approach presents a reliability challenge – LLMs are not deterministic, meaning they can produce different outputs for the same input, which may impact consistency.

-🤔 This made me wonder: **Do LLM-based toxic content classifiers truly outperform traditional neural network classifiers in accuracy?**
+🤔 This made me wonder: **Do LLM-based toxic content classifiers truly outperform neural network classifiers in accuracy?**

 <!---
 1. Reliability – LLMs are not deterministic, meaning they can produce different outputs for the same input, which may impact consistency.